• "Enter your caption here"

 Dyslexia 101

-This full day workshop gives a thorough overview of how to cater effectively for students with dyslexia and related literacy learning difficulties.
+This full day workshop gives a thorough overview of how to cater effectively for students with dyslexia and related written language learning difficulties.

 Part 1 explores the facts and figures of dyslexia - definition, characteristics, cause, diagnosis, prevalence, and co-morbidity.
 Most of the day is taken up by Part 2, which is based on the science of reading, and outlines the most effective interventions for helping these students become fluent readers and confident spellers.

 Part 3 discusses appropriate adjustments for students in the classroom, including text-to-speech and speech-to-text options.
-There is also discussion of the impact that literacy learning difficulties has on students’ mental health and well-being.
+There is also discussion of the impact that written language learning difficulties has on students’ mental health and well-being.

 Unpacking a language assessment